About scholarships, bursaries, & awards

 - Students must submit a detailed application, statements, and supporting documents in order to be considered for the In-Course Bursary program.
 Submission of an application does not guarantee a bursary offer,

-- In general, the online bursary application is available from late August to mid-October every year,
+- In general, the online bursary application is available from early March to June every year,

 - In-Course Bursaries are not available to students in Graduate programs, Certificate programs, or Visiting students, or Independent students.